AnsonYua/cardGameMobile/designRef/doc/actionbuttonbarRequirement.md

   Resolving blocker choice

-  - UI trigger: processingQueue[0].type === 'BLOCKER_CHOICE' and playerId matches the defending user. availableTargets in the event tells you which units can block. these unit in slot will be allow for opponent to click. when opponent select these unit, it will show a "block" button and "cancel" button in actionbuttonbar. when click "cancel" it will show back "skip blocker step". when click "block" button it will call api
+  - UI trigger: processingQueue[0].type === 'BLOCKER_CHOICE' and playerId matches the defending user. availableTargets in the event tells you which units can block.
+  - This enters the blocker selection phase.
+Slots that can block are highlighted, but the EffectChoice dialog does not show automatically; instead the action button bar manages the interaction.
+  - Action bar buttons for the defender:
+      1. **Choose Blocker** – opens the EffectChoice dialog (with a close button) to pick one of the availableTargets.
+Closing the dialog before picking simply returns to the blocker phase so the button can be pressed again.
+Selecting a defender unit triggers `confirmBlockerChoice` with the matching target payload.
+      2. **Skip Blocker Phase** – providers the same behavior as submitting `confirmBlockerChoice` with an empty `selectedTargets` array, rejecting all blockers.
+  - When the defender is not the current player, the action bar shows a waiting state instead.
+Slots remain unclickable until the blocker event resolves.
   - API call: POST /api/game/player/confirmBlockerChoice

     {
       "gameId": "733760d3-9ea2-4e88-b332-09085e5900e1",
       "playerId": "playerId_2",
       "eventId": "blocker_choice_12345",
+      "notificationId": "unit_attack_declared_1766407730182_k1ldjajva",
       "selectedTargets": [
         {
           "carduid": "ST01-010_ffcc...",